 Dynamically visualizing how exchange networks evolve in space and time

 SPIN aims to map the epidemic dissemination of cultural nationalism across Europe by charting networks as they evolve over time.
 A new, expanded and more flexibly interactive version is now online.
-It can be accessed under the "Links" category or by clicking here.
-(NOTE: this will work in most browsers, but NOT in Internet Explorer 8).
+These features can be accessed by clicking here (NOTE: this will work in most browsers, but NOT in Internet Explorer 8).

 Nineteenth century literature articulated a specific romantic of the nation.
 Almost all European literatures contain foundational texts in the literary foundation of the country’s identity.
 Many of these texts are online.
 Click here.